U. S. Charitable Tax Mitigation Strategies

 Most financial organizations have a charitable branch.
 The following are hyperlinked for your quick access: Fidelity, Schwab, Vanguard.

 AETH is the main certifying agency of Spanish-speaking seminaries in the United States.
 As of October 2020, our Bachelor of Ministry and Biblical Studies is certified and permits our graduates to apply for graduate studies at any seminary.

-Guidestar, the world’s leading source of information about non-profit organizations, awarded TIBI its highest rating, the Platinum Seal of Transparency.
+Guidestar, the world’s leading source of information about non-profit organizations, awarded TIBI its highest rating in 2023, the Platinum Seal of Transparency.
 Less than 1% of non-profits earn this rating.